Ahmedalaalotfy/GP_Drivers/GP_Atmega328P_Drivers/RC_Car_Automatic_Parking/README.md

 This code is used to control the motion of an RC car using a blutooth module (HC-05) to interface with a mobile application.
-The code contains the function of Automatic free parking space detection and Automatic parking. all variable in the code are based on the used project components , test environment , car dimensions , and some specific assumptions
+The code contains the function of Automatic free parking space detection and Automatic parking. all variable in the code are based on the used project components , test environment , car dimensions , and some specific assumptions.

 ## Key assumptions guiding the project include: